Skip to content

 How does Kava open interest compare across exchanges?

-Kava open interest is broken down by exchange in the chart above, showing the total value of outstanding KAVA derivative contracts on each platform.
+The Kava open-interest chart shows the total value of outstanding KAVA derivative contracts on each exchange.
 Rising open interest indicates new capital entering the market, while declining OI suggests positions are being closed.

 What does the KAVA long/short ratio indicate?